Beloth/Ostston-Work/Notes/Next Session.md

 ### Find the scouts

 * Survivability check
-  * > 10 After about 45min-1hr of searching around you can't find any trail
+  * Less than 10 After about 45min-1hr of searching around you can't find any trail
   * 10+ you find a trail that could be the scouts.
 Then again it could be that other group who ambushed you as it seems to be going the same direction.
 Follow trail level 1
   * 15+ You find a trail of about 3 people which matches the number of scouts sent out.
 They seem to be heading in the same general direction as that other party.
 Follow trail level 2
   * 20+ Scout trail found.
 Follow trail level 3